Do you have one of the Classic Atari CX40 Joysticks that is not working well? We have the perfect Solution for you.

 How hard is it to do an Atari CX40 Joystick basic rebuild?Basically you need a Phillips Screw Driver, small flash light and the Skill level to change a tire or battery on a car.

-TheBasic OEM Atari CX40 Joystick Rebuild Kit (Internal CX40 Handle and Printed Circuit board) will Cure about 95% of the Atari CX40 Joysticks with problems.
-In the other 5% percent of cases, you will need an Atari CX40 Joystick Cable, rubber boot, boot ring or fire button spring.
+TheBasic Atari CX40 Joystick Rebuild Kit (Internal CX40 Handle and Printed Circuit board) will Cure about 95% of the Atari CX40 Joysticks with problems.
+In the other 5% percent of cases, you might need an Atari CX40 Joystick Cable, rubber boot, boot ring or fire button spring.

-Over the last 20 years Atari made two basic styles of the Atari CX40 Joystick.
+Over the last 30 years Atari made two basic styles of the Atari CX40 Joysticks.
 Both styles look just about identical from the outside at quick glance.
-The Early Atari CX40 Joysticks (about 5% or less of the Total production ever made) (sometimes called Atari CX10 Joystick) had a different internal Construction, compared to the Bulk of the Atari CX40 Joysticks made, which the Basic Atari CX40 Rebuild kit pictured above will rebuild.
-You can tell the difference from the early version Atari CX40 Joystick by looking on the bottom of the CX40 Joystick case.
-The Early version CX40 Joysticks had the 4 Phillips screw heads about 3/16 of an inch below the surface of the joystick bottom case.
-On the Bulk of the easy to rebuild Atari CX40 Joysticks, the 4 Phillips screw heads are about 5/8 inch below the surface of the bottom case.
-The Basic / Common part you can replace on the Early version Atari CX40 Joysticks are the the joystick cable only.
+The Early Atari CX40 Joysticks (about 5% or less of the Total production ever made) (sometimes called Atari CX10 Joystick) had a different internal Construction, compared to the Bulk of the Atari CX40 Joysticks made, which the Atari CX40 Rebuild kit pictured above will rebuild.
+You can tell the difference from the Atari CX40 Joystick by looking on the bottom of the CX40 Joystick case.
+The Early version CX10 Joysticks had the 4 Phillips screw heads about 3/16 of an inch below the surface of the joystick bottom case.
+On the Bulk of the easy to rebuild 2nd.
+Gen. Atari CX40 Joysticks, the 4 Phillips screw heads are about 5/8 inch below the surface of the bottom case.
+The Basic / Common part you can replace on the Early version Atari CX10 Joysticks are the Atari Joystick cable only.

 Before you start to rebuild or buy any replacement parts for your ailing Atari CX40 Joystick(s), check the following: